 Credit scores are based on data collected over a period of months and years.
 One month or even six months of data may not be enough for the credit scoring company to produce a score that will net you the best credit terms.
 But maybe a year or two of data will.

 Pay Your Ongoing Obligations on Time

 Bankruptcy does not necessarily eliminate all debt.
 Some loans, especially those that are secured, can survive the bankruptcy because the lender is entitled to at least the value of the collateral.
 These are commonly known as reaffirmations.

 Normally, a reaffirmation survives the bankruptcy with the same terms the loan had going in.
-Therefore, if you had a car loan when you filed a Chapter 7 and you wanted to keep the car, you would continue making the payments as spelled out in the loan documents.
+Therefore, if you have a car loan when you file a Chapter 7 and you want to keep the car, you will continue making the payments as spelled out in the loan documents.

 Because this debt is reaffirmed, or not discharged, the lender will continue to report the debt and your payments to the credit reporting agencies.
 This debt can be an opportunity to build your credit score back up.
 Reaffirmations can go a long way toward rebuilding a credit score.
 However, they only work if you make the payments on time.

 Consider a Secured Credit Card

-On the negative side are the fees you'll pay for the privilege of using a secured credit card.
+On the negative side: the fees you'll pay for the privilege of using a secured credit card.
 Usually, the lender will charge an annual fee, perhaps an administrative fee for the set up of the account, and a high annual percentage rate.
 Since those fees are usually changed directly to the account, and because credit limits on secured cards are usually low - $300 to $500 to start).
 When you get your first statement, you could easily find that half of your credit availability has gone toward covering fees.